flaresimulations/synthesizer-grids/README.md

 # synthesizer-grids

-This package includes scripts for generating grids for use by the synthesizer synthetic observations package.
-There are two branches, scripts for creating incident grid and scripts for creating cloudy input files and then combining them to form a synthesizer grid.
+This package includes scripts for generating grids for use by the `synthesizer` synthetic observations package.
+There are two branches, scripts for creating incident grid and scripts for creating cloudy input files and then combining them to form a `synthesizer` grid.

 ## Incident

+The first thing we need to do is create an incident grid.
+In some contexts this is good enough for our purposes.

+Unfortunately, since SPS codes adopt heterogenous approaches to everything the code for generating `synthesizer` incident grids is equally heterogenous. **However**, it should result in the creation of a standardised output file that can be further processed (e.g. by `cloudy`) or used within `synthesizer`.

 ## Processing grids with CLOUDY

-In this directory we can create cloudy input arrays, and process the output of these cloudy runs into a grid.
+In the `cloudy/` directory are scripts to create `cloudy` input scripts and then process them to create `synthesizer` grids.
+There are two steps:

+### Creating cloudy input grids

 To create an input grid, we run `make_cloudy_input_grid.py`.
 This takes the following arguments:

+`-synthesizer_data_dir`: The directory containing both the cloudy runs (`cloudy/`) and grids (`grids/`). **Note** by default new grids are placed in `synthesizer_data_dir/grids/dev/`.
--dir (--directory): the output directory.
-We recommend using your default synthesizer data directory -m (--machine): the type of HPC on which you are running.
+`-m (--machine)`: the type of HPC on which you are running.
 If not provided, no submission script will be written.
--sps (--sps_grid): name of the SPS grid on which you wish to run CLOUDY -p (--params): YAML file containing CLOUDY parameters -c (--cloudy): the bash executable for your CLOUDY installation (either full directory to the executable, or an alias set in your bashrc file)
+`-incident_grid`: The name of the synthesizer incident grid on which you wish to run `cloudy`.

-An example:

-    python make_cloudy_input_grid.py -dir ../../../synthesizer_data/ -m cosma7 -sps bc03_chabrier03 -p default_param.yaml -cloudy CLOUDY_EXE

-    python make_cloudy_input_grid.py -dir /Users/stephenwilkins/Dropbox/Research/data/synthesizer/ -m apollo -sps bpass-2.2.1-sin_chabrier03-0.1,100.0  -p default_param.yaml -c $CLOUDY17
-    python make_cloudy_input_grid.py -dir /research/astrodata/highz/synthesizer/ -m apollo -sps bpass-2.2.1-bin_chabrier03-0.1,100.0  -p default_param.yaml -c $CLOUDY17
+`-cloudy_params`: the YAML file containing `cloudy` parameters for modelling.
+See the examples for more details.
+These can be single values or arrays resulting in the creating of higher-dimensionality grids.
+Also included is the `cloudy` version.
+`-cloudy_path`: the path to the `cloudy` directory. **Note** this is not the path to executable.
+This was done to allow multiple versions of cloudy to exist simultanously.

+**Note:** there is currently a deprecated script to make cloudy input grids directly from cloudy commands, e.g. the "AGN" command.
+This will be reinstated soon.

-### The param YAML file
+#### The param YAML file
 This contains the parameters that will be input into CLOUDY.

 Users can provide arrays/lists of parameters they wish to iterate over.
 In this case, the code will create individual runs for each of the parameters specified, with the following naming convention: